Georeactor/georeactor-blog/posts/sumatra-1.md

 <img src="/blog-images/sumatra4.png"/><br/>

-Palembang is a larger city (and then name of an ethnic group).
+Palembang is a larger city (and the name of an ethnic group).
 There's a light rail open since 2018 for the Asian Games: https://en.wikipedia.org/wiki/Palembang_LRT which I should include in my project.
-WikiTravel says the signature food is pempek, a "fried fishcake […] eaten with a spicy dips called cuko".<br/>
+WikiTravel says the signature food is [pempek](https://www.youtube.com/watch?v=E7ttbjqR-RA), a "fried fishcake […] eaten with a spicy dips called cuko".<br/>
 I don't have much info on Lubuklinggau; I assume most travelers are going to Bengkulu on the west coast?

 There are some mini cars on rails (Motor Lori Ekspress) in a mining area in the jungle north of Bengkulu.
 I think you'd need to book a driver/guide for a day or two, etc. to see this. https://www.youtube.com/watch?v=vYM3aXwsarM